 Where to stay

 Formerly known as Tenuta Contarini, a 19th-century farmhouse that has been transformed into a charming relais.
-Feel at home and let yourself be spoiled by the impeccable hospitality of Michaela.
+Feel at home and let yourself be spoiled by the impeccable hospitality.

 A farmhouse with comfortable rooms and great views.
-Enjoy the wine and food from their own production.
+Enjoy the property’s own wine and produce.

-Treat yourself to this Relais & Châteaux inn, an 18th century mansion between Valdobbiadene and Conegliano with a Michelin-starred restaurant as well as a bistrot.
+Treat yourself to this Relais & Châteaux inn, an 18th century mansion between Valdobbiadene and Conegliano with a restaurant and separate bistrot.

 Where to eat

 With refined and homemade seasonal primi, and open-fire grilled meat, Isidoro Rebuli consistently offers good food with lovely views.
-Try their own excellent Prosecco Superiore DOCG, as well as other regional wines from their wine list.
+Try Cima’s own excellent Prosecco Superiore DOCG, as well as other regional wines from the wine list.

 Offering creative antipasti such as picanha with artichokes, and seasonal primi such as asparagus risotto, Il Capitello’s speciality is grilled meat.
 Impeccable service from a family of restaurateurs.